shirasal/shirasal/README.md

 # Hola!
 I'm Shira
-(yes, similar to the grape veriaty 🍷)
+(yes, like the grape veriaty, minus the z 🍷)
 ## I'm a data analyst with background in marine ecology 🐟
 - Curious, open and ready to learn and
 - Originally from Israel, nowadays I live in Barcelona